charleswongzx/salt-coin/week4/README.md

   2. Difficulty

-    In Bitcoin, difficulty changes over time, whereas SUTDCoin has fixed difficulty
+    In Bitcoin, difficulty changes over time, whereas SUTDCoin has a fixed difficulty and a fixed reward over time.

-  3. Number of Miners
+  3. Pay Off Function

+    In Bitcoin the rewards for a miner are calculated by  taking the reward + fees(from the user) - cost(electrcity & etc).
+In SUTDcoin we provide a simplistic flat fee for any block mined

+  4. Fees and Transaction Priority

+    In Bitcoin the priority of which transaction gets added to the block is determined by the amount of fees a certain transaction has attached to it.
+So miners are incentivised to add transactions with higher fees first.
+In SUTDcoin, there is no fees and no priority, transcations are just sorted by a first in last out stack system.

+  5. Block Size

+    In Bitcoin there is a fixed block size of 1mb per block.

 ## Authors